robinpunn/sports-data/README.md

 # Sports Data

-This project is for learning data analysis from data that I've scraped.

-I'm searching for sports data related to betting odds with the intentions of trying to identify "trends".

-I currently have 6 years of NFL and 2 years of UFC odds data.
+Trying to get as many results with the closing odds.

+Current data
+- NFL
+- UFC